You're reading an pre-release version of this documentation.

 val logic = during build new Area{

-val register = Reg(UInt(Global.VIRTUAL_WIDTH bits))
+val address = Reg(UInt(Global.VIRTUAL_WIDTH.get bits))

 }